Barrywww/Barrywww/README.md

 ### Hi there👋!
 I'm Yuchen (Barry) Wang, an aspiring full-stack engineer with a specialty in front-end development.
 I make it my mission to translate user requirements into software with perfect interaction experiences and elegant code.

-Currently, I am full-time jobs as Front-end / Full Stack software engineer.
+Currently, I am seeking full-time jobs as Front-end / Full Stack software engineer.
 Want to know more about me?
 Check out [my blog](https://nmgit.net/en) and [my bio](https://me.nmgit.net) here.

 ## 📝 Latest Blog Posts